EOxServer/eoxserver/documentation/users/instance.rst

 An instance can be created in multiple ways.
 The easiest way is to run the ``eoxserver-instance.py`` script, that available through the EOxServer Python package, which has to be installed first.
-See the `Installation`_ for more details.
+See the :ref:`Installation` for more details.

 Another option is to use the ``django-admin`` command to start a new Django project, that will later be enhanced to be a fully functioning EOxServer.
-See next section `Configuration`_ for what
+See next section :ref:`Configuration` for what can be configured.

 Configuration